squart300kg/PatternLockScreen/readme.md

 |vibrateTime|Long| 20L           |vibrate time when you selected circle dot |

 ## 2. The example of usage
-Let’s learn about custom use cases by modifying each field of the drawing object through gif images.
+Let’s learn about custom use cases by modifying each field of the `DrawingSetting` object through gif images.
 ### 2.1. customize `lineWidth`

 Make the drawing line size smaller or larger